-z is the impedance of one segment of the grid.
-Applying this effective impedance concept, multiple current paths are considered without increasing the computational complexity of the power grid analysis process.
+considered without increasing the computational complexity of the power grid analysis process.

-The complex power distribution network schematically illustrated in Fig. 2 is simplified to a network consisting of only equivalent impedances among the power supplies, decoupling capacitors, and load circuitry.
-Multiple current paths are efficiently considered using the simplified model described by (1).
+The complicated power distribution network schematically illustrated in Fig. 2 is simplified to a network consisting of only equivalent impedances among the power supplies, decoupling capacitors, and load circuitry.
+Multiple current paths are efficiently considered using the simplified model in (1).

 III.
-SIMULTANEOUS PLACEMENT OF POWER SUPPLIES AND DECOUPLING CAPACITORS
+SIMULTANEOUS POWER SUPPLY AND DECOUPLING CAPACITOR PLACEMENT

-The interactions among a single power supply, decoupling capacitor, and current load are illustrated in Fig. 3.
-The equivalent parasitic resistance and inductance between the power supply and decoupling capacitor, power supply and load circuit, and decoupling capacitor and load circuit are represented, respectively, as $R{vd}$ and $L{vd}$ , $R{pl}$ and $L{pl}$ , and $R{dl}$ and $L{dl}$ .
-The load current $I_l$ is
+Interactions among a single power supply, decoupling capacitor, and current load are illustrated in Fig. 3.
+The equivalent parasitic resistance and inductance between the power supply and decoupling capacitor, power supply and load circuit, and decoupling capacitor and load circuit are represented as R{vd} and L{vd} , R{pl} and L{pl} , and R{dl} and L{dl} , respectively.
+The load current I_l is

-$$I_l = i{dl} + i{pl}.
-(3)$$
+$$I_l = i{dl} + i{pl}.\tag{3}$$

-The current supplied from the decoupling capacitor and power supply is represented, respectively, as $i{dl}$ and $i{pl}$ .
-The ratio of the current supplied to the active circuits from the power supplies and decoupling capacitors depends upon the physical distances, the parasitic impedance among these components, and the size of the decoupling capacitors. $i{dl}/i_l$ increases for greater $R{pl}$ and $L{pl}$ , enhancing the effect of the decoupling capacitors on the load circuit as compared to the effect of the power supplies on the load circuit.
+The current supplied from the decoupling capacitor and power supply is represented as i{dl} and i{pl} , respectively.
+The ratio of the current supplied to the active circuits from the power supplies and decoupling capacitors depends upon the physical distances, the parasitic impedance among these components, and the size of the decoupling capacitors. i{dl}/i_l increases for greater R{pl} and L{pl} , enhancing the effect on the load circuit of the decoupling capacitors as compared to the effect of the power supplies.

-The effective region of a decoupling capacitor depends upon the location of those power supplies, decoupling capacitors, and load circuits in close proximity as well as the power grid impedance, and the transition time of the load currents.
+The effective region of a decoupling capacitor depends upon the location of those power supplies, decoupling capacitors, and load circuits in close proximity as well as the power grid impedance, and rise and fall times of the load currents.
 A uniform current distribution is assumed in this paper to simplify this analysis.
 The analysis can however be generalized to a non-uniform load current distribution.
 The effective region for a single decoupling capacitor with a single power supply is illustrated in Fig. 4.
-The effective region is not a uniform circle as previously proposed in [8], [12], but exhibits an elliptic shape due to the non-uniform location of the power supplies.
+The effective region is not a uniform circle as previously proposed in [5], [8], but exhibits an elliptic shape due to the non-uniform location of the power supplies.
 This elliptic shape can be explained intuitively by examining Fig. 4.
 The current supplied to the load circuit in this elliptic region is provided by the decoupling capacitor and the local power supply.
-When the load circuit is no longer within this elliptic region, most of the load current is provided either by the local power supply or decoupling capacitor due to the increased parasitic impedance of the interconnect connecting the load to the source of charge.
+When the load circuit is moved out of this elliptic region, most of the load current is provided either by the local power supply or decoupling capacitor due to the increased parasitic impedance.
 When the load current is supplied both by the local power supply and the decoupling capacitor, the response is faster and more effectively suppresses the switching noise.